tapioaali/googlemaps-marker-clear-test/README.md

     <dependency org="com.vaadin.tapio" name="googlemaps" rev="1.0.2" />

+By doing that Ivy will take care of the downloading of the required JARs.

 For full add-on check out its [GitHub page](https://github.com/tjkaal/GoogleMapsVaadin7).

 The add-on is also available at [Vaadin Directory](https://vaadin.com/directory#!addon/googlemaps-add-on).